-GDPR (General Data Protection Regulation) is the all latest EU (European Union) guidelines or regulations that provide control to users over their personal information or data.
-GDPR acts a very crucial role in the e-commerce industry.
+GDPR (General Data Protection Regulation) is the latest EU (European Union) guidelines or regulation that provide control to users over their personal information or data.
+GDPR acts as a very crucial role in the eCommerce industry.

-Multi-Vendor Marketplace GDPR for Magento 2 module follows all latest EU (European Union) regulations and guidelines for user data protection.
+Multi-Vendor Marketplace GDPR for Magento 2 (Adobe Commerce) module follows all the latest EU (European Union) regulations and guidelines for user data protection.

-There are many options available for viewing, accessing, erasing, or updating the seller private data.
+Moreover, there are many options available for viewing, accessing, erasing, or updating the seller’s private data.

-Note: This module is an add-on of Magento 2 Marketplace Module.
-To use this module you must have installed Webkul Magento 2 Multi-Vendor Marketplace first.
+Note: This module is an add-on to the Magento 2 Marketplace Module.
+To use this module you must have installed Webkul Magento 2 Multi Vendor first.

 - Seller/Customer can request for data update or delete.

-- On seller/customer data request admin will receive mail too.
+- On seller/customer data request the admin will receive mail too.

-- Seller/Customer can access his data immediately in the PDF or HTML.
+- Seller/Customer can access his data immediately in PDF or HTML.

 - Seller/Customer can view all his data related to the account, address, product, order, and transaction details.

-- Admin can enable seller data consent on seller registration and account edit page.
+- The admin can enable seller data consent on the seller registration and account edit page.